Back to blogTips

 In Annemasse, the central Espace Coworking offers day passes (15-25 €) or subscriptions (150-250 €/month).
 In Archamps, the Technopole offers shared offices in a more corporate setting.
 In Saint-Julien-en-Genevois, several spaces have opened since 2022.

-These spaces are an option for intensive remote work, but for 1 day per week (the recommended maximum), your coliving room desk is more than sufficient and costs nothing extra.
+These spaces are an option for intensive remote work, but for 1 to 2 days per week, your coliving room desk is more than sufficient and costs nothing extra.

 The impact on your transport budget

-Remote work 1 day per week reduces your transport budget by 20%.
-With the Léman Express, it doesn't change much (the pass is unlimited).
-By car, it's a saving of 80-140 CHF/month (fuel + parking saved on 4 days per month).
+Remote work reduces your transport budget in proportion to the days spent at home: 1 day per week is −20%; 2 days is −40%.
+With the Léman Express, it doesn't change the price (the pass is unlimited).
+By car, count on 80-140 CHF/month saved per weekly remote-work day (fuel + parking over ~4 days per month).

 But the real gain is elsewhere: remote work allows you to live further from Geneva without the commute being penalizing.
 Municipalities like Cranves-Sales, Vétraz-Monthoux, or Bonne, 10-15 minutes further than Annemasse, are 10-15% cheaper.
-With 1 day of remote work, the additional commute cost is marginal.
+With 1 to 2 days of remote work, the additional commute cost is marginal.

 The employer legal framework: what your HR needs to know